brettyance/brettyance.github.io/_tabs/about.md

 - LPI Linux Essentials
 - ITIL 4 Foundation

-Before leaning fully into security, I worked in enterprise IT as a Tier 2 technician with low level sysadmin responsibilities.
-That gave me experience with the realities of production Windows and environments, virtualization, networking, and blaming DNS and DHCP.
+Before leaning fully into security, I worked in enterprise IT as a Tier 2 technician with some sysadmin responsibilities.
+Hence, I do have experience with the realities of production Windows and environments, virtualization, networking, and earning the right to blame DNS and DHCP.

 ---